 Of course, as with any plant, pruning out dead or damaged plant parts can and should be done anytime you see it.
 Likewise crossing branches, which cause wounds in the stems/branches and can damage the plant making it susceptible to further injury and death.

 Great advice!
 I would add one more piece of information.
 Butterfly bushes are hollow stem plants.
 One should never prune hollow stem bushes in the fall because the exposed hollow stems will fill with water and then during the winter months that water will freeze.
-The resulting damage can and will kill the plant.

 I would also add besides bees and butterflies loving these bushes-humming birds love to eat the nectar too.
 In fact hummingbirds will feel comfortable enough they will sit in the branches for long periods of time even preening themselves while visiting.